Yemba language

-Yɛmba or Yemba, also Yémba or Bamiléké Dschang, is a major Bamileke language of Cameroon.
-It was spoken by 300,000 or so people in the West Region in 1992.
+Yɛmba or Yemba, also Yémba or Bamiléké Dschang, is a major Bamileke language in West Region of Cameroon.
+It was approximately spoken by 500,000 or so people in the country in 2023.

 Despite originally being exclusively a spoken language, Yemba writing was developed by Maurice Tadadjeu (co-creator of the General Alphabet of Cameroon Languages) and Steven Bird.
-Their team developed a small Yemba - French Dictionary covering French translations of over 3,000 Yemba words and expressions.
-The Yemba alphabet is a subset of the International Phonetic Alphabet.
+Their team developed a small Yemba–French Dictionary covering French translations of over 3,000 Yemba words and expressions.
+The Mmuock dialect also has a proposed orthography.

-A machine backwards transformation of the dictionary was performed by independent scientists who created the French translation of Yemba words.
-The resulting dictionary was extended with French synonyms from the French version of the WordNet database.
-Furthermore, over 6,000 English, German, Czech, Spanish, Italian and Chinese words and expressions were translated into Yemba.
-A major outcome of this project is a collaborative online platform for extending Yemba translations and promoting the learning of the Yemba language.